-Once programmed, you can operate the device by touching its corresponding HomeLink icon on the touchscreen's status bar.
+Once programmed, you can operate the device by touching its corresponding HomeLink icon on the touchscreen.
 HomeLink remembers the location of your programmed devices.
 When you approach a known location, the HomeLink control on the touchscreen automatically drops down.
 When you drive away, it disappears.